vandeseer/easytable/README.md

 One can also override classes that are responsible for table/cell drawing, i.e. their drawing behaviour can be customized to a pretty high extent.

+It is also possible to draw a table over multiple pages (even with the header row being repeated on every new page).

 ## Examples

 [This code](src/test/java/org/vandeseer/integrationtest/ExcelLikeExampleTest.java) is needed in order to produce a